SumUpAnalytics/nucleus-sdk/README.md

 ## Example using Nucleus APIs
 1. Go to the examples directory `cd examples`
-2. Open analyze-trump-tweets.py in a text editor and update the lines below with provided host name and API key
+2. Open all-api-examples.py in a text editor and update the lines below with provided host name and API key
     ```
     configuration.host = 'API_HOST_HERE'
     configuration.api_key['x-api-key'] = 'API_KEY_HERE'
     ```
-3. Execute the example: 'python3 analyze-trump-tweets.py'
+3. Execute the example: 'python3 all-api-examples.py'

+4. For Jupyter Notebook users, please use all-api-examples.ipynb in your notebook.